urbanetic/srtm-server/README.md

 # SRTM Server

-A Flask based python REST API for the srtm module to get elevations for a list of lat/lon points.
+A Flask based python REST API for the srtm module to get elevations for an area described by a lat/lon bounding box.

 ### To run: